swapmyvote/swapmyvote/doc/new_election/by_election_data_coding_tasks.md

 ### Switch to by election mode if need be

 See [db/seeds.rb](../../db/seeds.rb) and optionally edit so that the default election type is by election.
-This can be overridden using an environment variable (ELECTION_TYPE=by), however, making the edit means other developers don't need to remember to use the envirobment variables.
+This can be overridden using an environment variable (ELECTION_TYPE=by), however, making the edit means other developers don't need to remember to use the environment variables.

 ### Poll predictions from electoral calculus